 Work out your goals for investing in a vacation rental property upfront.
 Get clearer on your desired outcomes than simply “making more money.”
 Know if you’re looking to increase annual income, boost capital gains, invest in an area you want to live in later on in life, buy a home you can pass down to your children, find a property you can live in part-time, etc.

-Everyone has slightly different investment goals with different timeframes involved.
-As such, understanding what you’re looking to achieve will make it easier to choose and manage a property and make it more likely that you make your goals a reality.
+Everyone has slightly different investment goals with different timeframes.
+Understanding what you’re looking to achieve will make it easier to choose and manage a property and make it more likely that you’ll achieve your goals.

 Research